 Heart Chakra Location

-Heart chakra is located in the the area of the chest and thoracic vertebrae, in the center and in line with the heart, behind the breastbone, between the shoulder blades.
+The heart chakra is located in the area of the chest and thoracic vertebrae, in the center and in line with the heart, behind the breastbone, between the shoulder blades.

 The Effects of the Anahata Imbalance